googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 color glyphs.
 The LayerRecord slices for two base glyphs may overlap, though often will not overlap.

-Figure 5.31 illustrates layers using version 0 formats.
+Figure 5.35 illustrates layers using version 0 formats.

 ![Version 0: Color glyphs are defined by slices of a layer records array.](images/colr_layers_v0.png)

-**Figure 5.31 Version 0: Color glyphs are defined by slices of a layer records array.**
+**Figure 5.35 Version 0: Color glyphs are defined by slices of a layer records array.**

 When using version 1 formats, use of multiple layers is supported but is optional.
-For example, a simple glyph description need not use any layering, as illustrated in figure 5.32:
+For example, a simple glyph description need not use any layering, as illustrated in figure 5.36:

 ![Complete color glyph definition without use of layers.](images/colr_color_glyph_without_layers.png)

-**Figure 5.32 Complete color glyph definition without use of layers.**
+**Figure 5.36 Complete color glyph definition without use of layers.**

 The version 1 formats define a color glyph as a directed, acyclic graph of paint tables, and the concept of layering corresponds roughly to the number of distinct leaf nodes in the graph.
 (See 5.7.11.1.9.)
-The basic fill formats—PaintSolid, PaintLinearGradient and PaintRadialGradient—do not have child paint tables and so can only be leaf nodes in the graph.
+The basic fill formats—PaintSolid, PaintLinearGradient, PaintRadialGradient, and PaintSweepGradient—do not have child paint tables and so can only be leaf nodes in the graph.
 Some paint tables, such as the PaintGlyph table, have only a single child, so can be used within a layer but do not provide any means of adding additional layers.
 Increasing the number of layers requires paint tables that have two or more children, creating a fork in the graph.

 The version 1 formats include two paint formats that have two or more children, and so can increase the number of layers in the graph: